seyLu/blog/content/project/how-i-made-this-blog-site/index.md

 <script src="/js/idiomorph-ext.min.js"></script>
 ```

-### The Power of Boosting
+### Boosting Should Be Nerfed

-Boosting should be nerfed, it's too good.
-The way it works is that, normal elements get the superpower to do ajax calls (links, forms, etc.).
-And boosting is inherited, meaning if the parent element is boosted, all the children elements also gets boosted.
+The way boosting works is that, normal elements get the superpower to do ajax calls (links, forms, etc.).
+And it is inherited, meaning if the parent element is boosted, all the children elements also gets boosted.

 To take advantage of this behaviour, copy the base layout from theme to root: